 Entrepreneurs supplying taxable goods or services (including branches or agencies of non-Danish companies) must register for VAT unless the reverse charge mechanism can apply.
 Refund of Danish VAT is available for foreign companies not registered for VAT in Denmark.
+In order to have a Danish VAT refund, businesses from other EU countries must apply for refund via the website of the tax authorities in their home country.
 A company which is established outside the EU and carrying out business in Denmark may be required to register for Danish VAT purposes through a resident VAT agent.